scala-js/scala-js-website/doc/tutorial.md

 1. Add the Scala.js sbt plugin
 2. Apply the Scala.js specific settings to the project

-Adding the Scala.js sbt plugin is a one-liner in `project/build.sbt`:
+Adding the Scala.js sbt plugin is a one-liner in `project/plugins.sbt` (all file names we write in this tutorial are relative to the project root):

     addSbtPlugin("org.scala-lang.modules.scalajs" % "scalajs-sbt-plugin" % "0.5.0")

-We also setup basic project settings and Scala.js settings in the sbt build file (`build.sbt`):
+We also setup basic project settings and Scala.js settings in the sbt build file (`build.sbt`, in the project root directory):

     scalaJSSettings